-“Did I do the right thing?” is probably a question that many newly separated men and women ask themselves.
-Even though in your heart you knew separating was the best thing, time starts to bring loneliness, emptiness and fear into the mix and it’s easy to second guess yourself and wonder if your decision was the right one.
+“Did I do the right thing?” is probably a question that many newly separated and divorced men and women ask themselves.
+Even though in your heart you knew separating was the best thing, time starts to bring loneliness, emptiness and fear into the mix, and it’s easy to have second thoughts about divorce.

-Readers often e-mail me asking “Should I leave?”
-I never tell people what to do.
+Readers having second thoughts about divorce often e-mail me asking “Should I leave?”
+I try hard not to tell people what to do.
 I don’t encourage separation and divorce, in fact I am a huge fan of marriage—if you are with the right person and you are happy.
 That said, I don’t discourage separating either.
 It’s such a personal choice and one that no one can but you can make.

 My favorite quotes from this: